 What Is a Programmable Thermostat?

-- By setting the thermostat back 7° to 10° for 8 hours a day, you can save 10% a year on heating and cooling.
+The programmable thermostat will automatically adjust the temperature based on your input settings.
+By setting the thermostat back 7°F to 10°F for eight hours a day, you can save ten percent a year on heating and cooling.

-Programmable thermostats provide savings based on this simple principle— the smaller the difference between the indoor and outdoor temperature, the lower your cooling bill will be.
+Programmable thermostats provide savings based on the simple principle that the smaller the difference between the indoor and outdoor temperature, the lower your heating or cooling bill will be.

 Based on your settings, a programmable unit automatically adjusts the temperature before you return home or wake up in the morning, avoiding any discomfort.